- 1. Overview

 Below is a list of advantages that groups bring to the table:

-- The emergence of an organizational culture that creates a sense of belonging and identity and provides the tools necessary for dealing with internal and external challenges.
+- The emergence of an organisational culture that creates a sense of belonging and identity and provides the tools necessary for dealing with internal and external challenges.

 - Establishes a framework allowing the cooperation of many individuals.
 This framework consists of a set of rules in the form of “if you do this… you will suffer/obtain that…“